interseroh/topmenubar/topmenubar-parent/README.md

  ### applauncher
- That modul respresents "Application launcher" of Top Menu Bar
+ This module respresents the application launcher panel of the Top Menu Bar.

  ### messaging
- That modul respresents "Messagung" of Top Menu Bar
+ This module respresents the messaging facilities of Top Menu Bar.

  ### topmenubar
-  That modul respresents "Messagung" of Top Menu Bar
+ This module contains the graphical representation of Top Menu Bar plus a prototype landing page